MadeInFck/WeatherStation/README.md

 Added a switch regarding 9V battery consumption or when leaving on vacation.

 15/12/24:
 packaging done.
 Ready to offer for Xmas!
-Check pictures.
+Check pictures here:http://www.madeinfck.com/?p=103